uf-mil/mil/mil_common/perception/mil_mlp/README.md

 Once you have one of these models downloaded, you will need to remove everything except for the model.ckpt files and the pipeline.config.
 The pipeline.config may have been updated and it would behoove you to check this repo for updates: https://github.com/tensorflow/models/tree/master/research/object_detection/samples/configs

 Replace the pipeline.config file with the corresponding config in the above link if necessary.
 Make sure the file name is still pipeline.config however as it is easier to work with.
 Inside of this file you will need to add the absolute paths to the train.record, test.record, and labelmap.pbtxt you will be using.
-These vary depending on what choices you have made perivously but should be fairly simple to figure out.
+These vary depending on what choices you have made previously.
 Also make sure that you update the use checkpoint path to the model.cpkt in this directory!
 This will allow us to perform the transferlearning part of this shindig.
-The lines you need to change are clearly marked in caps.
+The lines you need to change are marked in caps.

 One final thing to note is that the number of classes should be changed to match the number of entities in the labelmap.pbtxt and under the eval_config: {} section of the config you will need to change num_examples to match the number of testing data you have in your dataset.
 This is printed after completing the ldp script.